“And a woman spoke, saying, “Tell us of Pain.”– Kahlil Gibran, The Prophet (Knopf, 1923)

 However, if I continued holding this belief as an adult at work, I may come across as snobbish/ know-it-all, I may constantly feel confused because I didn’t clarify my doubts & possibly lose out on major opportunities, I may carry misconceptions and misunderstandings that may affect my relationships, etc.

 Many of us carry beliefs from our past that don’t serve us any longer.
 In fact, in many ways, these past beliefs hold us from being our best selves!

-Thus, belief work is crucial to understand the roots of our emotional pain and hurt.
+Thus, belief work is crucial to understanding the roots of our emotional pain and hurt.
 Continuing with the example above, another belief such a child could have formed is, “I’m not smart enough”.